Logiqx/covid-stats/docs/nims-population/README.md

 #### UKHSA Dashboard

-It is worth noting what the vaccination data available from the UKHSA website actually represents.
+It may be worth clarifying what the vaccination data available from the [UKHSA website](https://coronavirus.data.gov.uk/details/vaccinations?areaType=nation&areaName=England) actually represents.

 This screen grab is saying that 13.9% of today's 80-84 year-olds had received their first dose by 1 Jan 2021.
 It does NOT say that 13.9% of 80-84 years on 1 Jan 2021 had received their first dose.
-This data (even via the API) cannot be used to determine the number of doses were administered to specific age groups for dates in the past, or how many people were in the NIMS "national citizen list" for a specific age-group for dates in the past.
+This data (even via the API) cannot be used to determine how many doses were administered to specific age groups for dates in the past, nor how many people were in the NIMS "national citizen list" for a specific age-group for dates in the past.

-Any analysis claiming to match historical vaccination rates to death registrations from an ONS dataset (e.g. deaths by vaccination status) will almost certainly be matching vaccination rates based on people alive today and deaths occurring in the past.
-The results will likely be confusing and misleading.
+Any analysis attempting to match historical vaccination rates with death registrations from an ONS dataset (e.g. deaths by vaccination status) will almost certainly be matching vaccination rates based on the people alive today to the deaths of others occurring in the past.
+The results will likely be confusing and undoubtedly misleading.

 ![img](img/vaccine_demographics.png)

-Documentation of the metrics is available on the dashboard itself.
+Documentation of the vaccination metrics is available on the UKHSA dashboard.
 For example:

 - Cumulative people vaccinated 1st dose by vaccination date - [documentation](https://coronavirus.data.gov.uk/metrics/doc/cumPeopleVaccinatedFirstDoseByVaccinationDate).

 It is also worth noting that the way that ages are calculated has changed over time:

 - Since 12 April 2022, vaccination statistics have been based on the current age - see [change](https://coronavirus.data.gov.uk/details/whats-new/record/fbe151fe-6a28-4f86-940c-1369c2f4b4b1) documentation.
-  - This affects metrics such as the current size of the eligible population (according to NIMS), vaccination counts and rates.
+  - This affects many metrics, such as the current size of the eligible population (according to NIMS), vaccination counts and rates.
 - Prior to 12 April 2022, aged were based on fixed dates - e.g. 31 Mar 2021 or 31 Aug 2021.

 #### NHS Extracts

-The NHS vaccine report (weekly and monthly) have also changed the way they have calculated ages:
+The NHS [vaccine reports](https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-vaccinations/) (weekly and monthly) have also changed the way they have calculated ages, just like the UKHSA:

 - Prior to Oct 2021, ages of individuals were based on age as at 31 Mar 2021.
-- Up until Apr 2022, ages of individuals were based on age as at 31 Aug 2021.
+- Until Apr 2022, ages of individuals were based on age as at 31 Aug 2021.
 - Since Apr 2022, ages of individuals have been based on age as of the date of the data extract.